-Initially lenders might give you quite a low credit limit — this is because as a new customer they don’t yet know how consistent you’ll be with payments.
+Initially, lenders may give you quite a low credit limit as you’re a new customer and they don’t know how consistent you’ll be with payments.
 If you establish yourself as a responsible customer, the provider might be able to give you a higher credit limit.

 A lot of business card providers offer rewards for taking a card out with them.
-From things like air miles to cashback and shopping points, business credit card rewards can be a great way to make back some of the money spend on the card.
+These are things like air miles, cashback and shopping points.
+Business credit card rewards can be a great way to make back some of the money spent on the card.

 It’s worth thinking about how much value the rewards will have for you — if a card offers you air miles as a reward but you don’t take flights for business trips, that card’s reward isn’t for you and you might be paying a premium for something you won’t use.
 Find out more about business credit card rewards.

-The most obvious downside to business credit cards is that they’re fairly expensive if you don’t clear the full balance each month.
-APRs vary, but are generally in the 15–25% range, meaning the interest will stack up quite quickly if you let the outstanding balance carry over.
+The most obvious downside to business credit cards is that they are fairly expensive if you don’t clear the full balance every month.
+Whilst APRs vary, they tend to be in the 15–25% range, meaning the interest can quickly stack up if you let the outstanding balance carry over.

-Another drawback of using a company credit card is that the limit is usually quite low compared to other types of business finance.
-With a limit of £10,000, for example, you’ll have enough for a month’s worth of business expenses, but perhaps not enough for bigger investments or growth projects.
+Another drawback of a company credit card is the limit is usually quite low compared to other types of business finance.
+With a limit of £10,000, for example, you’ll have enough for a month’s worth of business expenses, but that amount wouldn’t suit bigger investments or even growth projects.

-It’s also important to consider the impact even the best cards could have on managing cashflow — you’ll have to pay careful attention to the statements to make sure you’re not letting the interest build up.
-The way the repayments work might not be ideal either, because an interest-free period of 45–60 days means you’ll have to pay in July for things you bought in May — which makes it easy for overspending to creep up.
+It’s also important to consider the impact even the best cards can have on managing cash flow.
+Businesses need to pay careful attention to the statements to ensure they’re not letting the interest build up.
+The way the repayments work doesn’t suit all businesses either, as an interest-free period of 45–60 days means you’ll have to pay in July for things you bought in May.
+This can make it easy for overspending to creep up on businesses.

 Finally, your suppliers won’t necessarily accept payment via credit card, often preferring to issue invoices, in which case you’ll have to pay them via bank transfer.
 For these cases, a business credit card won’t be much help.